laurentj/slimerjs/docs/differences-with-phantomjs.rst

 - It seems that Gecko has a different behavior than Phantomjs's webkit on some HTTP response with code 102, 118 and 408.
 It response.status is null, it is probably because of one of this response code.
+- PhantomJS doesn't do redirections, whereas SlimerJS does.
+- When PhantomJS receives a redirection as HTTP response, it doesn't call the ``onResponseReceive`` with the ``start`` status.
+SlimerJS calls it.
+- When doing manual redirections (by calling ``changeUrl()`` on the request object), SlimerJS (Gecko) create a request, then cancels it and create a second request, so your ``onResponseReceive`` is called for the two requests..
+PhantomJS just reuse the same request.

 In the API
 -----------